 The RX Data lane ULPS entry is indicated by assertion of rxulpsesc along with assertion of ulpsactivenot (active-Low) signal.
 ULPS exit is marked by reception of MARK-1 on the line and ulpsactivenot is deasserted.
 After receiving MARK-1 for T\WAKEUP time (1 ms minimum), rxulpsesc is deasserted.
-This behavior is shown in Figure 3-24.
+This behavior is shown in the following figure.

-Figure 3-24: D-PHY RX (Slave) ULPS Mode Operation for Data Lane
+Figure 30: D-PHY RX (Slave) ULPS Mode Operation for Data Lane